 - Clothes washer and dryer

-While central heat, central air/heat pump and ductwork coverage aren’t included in this plan, you can opt to include it for an additional minimal fee.
+While central heat, central air/heat pump, and ductwork coverage aren’t included in this plan, you can opt to have it for an additional minimal fee.

 Basic Buyer Only Plan